The benefits of being active.

 Stomach (cardia and non-cardia adenocarcinoma)

-Being active reduces the serious outcome from infections disease, including COVID-19, the flu and pneumonia.’ - Centers for Disease Control and Prevention
+Being active reduces the serious outcomes from infectious diseases, including COVID-19, the flu, and pneumonia. - Centers for Disease Control and Prevention

 For example: